JCBrouwer/maua-stylegan2/README.md

 Alternatively, `generate()` can be called directly from python.
 It takes the same arguments as generate_audiovisual.py except instead of supplying an audioreactive_file, the functions should be supplied directly (i.e. initialize, get_latents, get_noise, get_bends, get_rewrites, and get_truncation as arguments).

-Model checkpoints can be converted from tensorflow .pkl's with [rosinality's script](https://github.com/rosinality/stylegan2-pytorch/blob/master/convert_weight.py) (the one in this repo is broken).
+Model checkpoints can be converted from tensorflow .pkl's with [Rosinality's script](https://github.com/rosinality/stylegan2-pytorch/blob/master/convert_weight.py) (the one in this repo is broken).
 Both StyleGAN2 and StyleGAN2-ADA tensorflow checkpoints should work once converted.
 A good place to find models is [this repo](https://github.com/justinpinkney/awesome-pretrained-stylegan2).

 There is minimal support for rendering with StyleGAN1 checkpoints as well, although only with latent and noise (no network bending or model rewriting).